woocommerce/woocommerce/readme.txt

 * Tweak - Remove user login from reset password link to protect personally identifying info. #18820
 * Tweak - Added a function to return a list of custom tables to aid with cleanup. #18831
 * Tweak - Enable going backwards in the setup wizard. #18921
-* Tweak - Hash customer email address in download URLs to protect privacy. #18957
 * Tweak - Make sure terms page exists and isn’t trashed before using it. #18993
 * Tweak - Toggle when clicking anywhere in toggle row during setup wizard. #19035
 * Tweak - Use `read_product` permissions instead of `edit_product` for ajax product search. #19087
 * Tweak - Add `priceSpecification` property with `valueAddedTaxIncluded` to product structured data. #19091
 * Tweak - Importer remembers mappings across imports. #19110
 * Tweak - Made coupon total displayed in cart more consistent. #19166
-* Tweak - Remove forced CSS line-heights to improve text input displays across different browers. #19174
+* Tweak - Remove forced CSS line-heights to improve text input displays across different browsers. #19174
-* Tweak - Add highlight to T&C checkbox if not checked to show it needs to be checked. #19177
 * Tweak - When loading default attributes/variation, if there is no longer a match, reset the form and hide the notice #19190
 * Tweak - Removed admin product type column from core and made it into a free feature plugin. #19192
 * Tweak - Use `woocommerce-no-js` class to hide JavaScript-only forms and content. #19199